What is Encapsulation Carpet Cleaning?

-Encapsulation has been around since the late 1990’s or early 2000’s.
-The method often uses similar equipment as the “Shampoo” method.
-For that reason, many have confused, dismissed and equated it with that method.
-But, encapsulation uses a very new and revolutionary different type of chemistry!
+Encapsulation has been around since the late 1990s or early 2000s.
+The method often uses equipment similar to the “Shampoo” method.
+For that reason, many have confused, dismissed, and equated it with that method.
+It is totally unlike Steam Cleaning, AKA HWE or hot water extraction.

-The encapsulation cleaning system applies a cleaning solution containing a crystallizing, acrylic polymer.
+The encapsulation cleaning system applies a cleaning solution containing a crystallizing acrylic polymer.
 It is this polymer that helps create the magic of encapsulation.

-Allow me to explain: The encapsulating polymer does surround a certain amount of the soil.
+EXPLANATION: The encapsulating polymer does surround a certain amount of the soil.
 But there is another even MORE IMPORTANT PROCESS that takes place during encapsulation.

 Approximately 79% of all carpet soil is dry particulate matter.
 Routine vacuuming can remove most of these dry soils.
-But, it is the other 21% that causes carpets to “Ugly Out” and need professional cleaning.
+But it is the other 21% that causes carpets to “Ugly Out” and need professional cleaning.

-Without sticky residue, there would seldom be a need for a professional cleaning.
+Without sticky residue, there would seldom be a need for professional cleaning.
 A good vacuum cleaner could be used to remove the accumulated soil.